Our review includes potentially triggering words:

 The game also encourages players to think about how they feel, both through in-game questions and by suggesting they talk to trusted people in real life.
 The tasks are low-pressure and the player doesn’t have to do things if they feel uncomfortable.

 To quote from Bounce Work’s website, “Dealing with the terminal illness and inevitable death of a loved one is difficult at any age – but for a child it’s devastating, especially as our taboos around death and dying leave many children without honest, appropriate conversations, leading to negative outcomes including depression, school exclusion and criminality.
 By making trusted, conventional counselling techniques available to children through newly-available technology Apart of Me will provide a medium in which the taboo around dying can be gently overcome, so that children with a terminally ill parent or loved one can turn their nightmare into an experience that gives them resilience well into their future.”

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Apart Of Me or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Apart Of Me in how they play or their theme.
 These are good alternative games to Apart Of Me.